The finishing.com Hotline -- Serious Education ... plus the most fun you can have in metal finishing

 To Greg in Maryland: That penny of 1943 is really steel.
 It was made after/ during a war, so copper was harder to come by.
 The highest of value it COULD be are $75 for a Bold Double "D" mint mark [1943 D] near flawless, $15 for near flawless 1943 S, $8 for near flawless 1943 D, and 1943 plain is $6.
 I have one two, thought its value is only as low as $.02, high is $0.05.

 To Andrew E: Congratulations on your lucky and rare finding!
-May I suggest that you could use "Goo Gone", "Goof Off", or "Barkeepers Friend" to help clean your penny.
+May I suggest that you could use "Goo Gone [linked by editor to product info at Amazon]", "Goof Off [linked by editor to product info at Amazon]", or "Barkeepers Friend [linked by editor to product info at Amazon]" to help clean your penny.
 Though when using "Goo Gone" be very careful for it tends to take the details off a very little bit if left alone for too long.

 I hope I was some help to you all.